 Slim + Husky’s Pizza Beeria in the Germantown area has one of the best reputations in town right now.
 These guys serve quick personal-sized pizzas.
 If you want a casual pizza spot with a nice craft beer selection, too, check ’em out.

 TailGate Brewery is known for their creative craft brews, but their pizza is also top-notch.
-There are two locations — one in West Nashville and one on Demonbreun.
+There are three locations: one in West Nashville, one in East Nashville, and one on Demonbreun.
 TailGate’s pizza is the perfect complement to a cold beer.

 Manny’s House of Pizza

-Manny’s House of Pizza located in the Arcade has been tossin’ dough for decades.
+Manny’s House of Pizza located in the Arcade in Downtown has been tossin’ dough for decades.
 It’s New York pizza and cuisine at its finest.
-Manny’s is a go-to pizza spot if you’re in the downtown area.
+Manny’s is a go-to pizza spot if you’re in the downtown area during lunchtime.

 Native Nashvillians remember getting Pizza Perfect as kids, which means they’ve been around a while (since 1983).
 You can’t stay in the pizza business long without making an amazing pizza.
 They have thin and thick crust, which calls for a “heads or tails” decision.
 Their slogan “Looks Good.
 Tastes Better” is spot-on.
-This is a good by-the-slice option!
+Stop by this good by-the-slice option in Hillsboro Village.

 Two Boots got their start in NYC in 1987, so they’ve been making New York-style pizza for a long time.
 Nashville welcomed Two Boots to Midtown in 2013, and they are now many people’s top choice for lunch and dinner.
 You gotta love the creative pie options and names, not to mention the New Orleans-inspired decor.